Three SDN imperatives for Digital Transformation

 That’s all nice stuff for those on planet geek (and I am one of those), but a balanced investment and the highest ROI are only achieved by connecting these capabilities to the business, clearly defining and then measuring that value.

 Consider a “58% improvement in hardware consolidation,” for example.
 Sure, it saves $$$, but more fundamental to value is the flexibility and speed to market for creating new applications.
-The ROI for those kinds of changes should emphasize what impact that will have on new clients acquisition, increases in margins with faster time to market, and the resulting improvements in customer retention, not to mention the increasing relevance to a “next ten market.”
+The ROI for those kinds of changes should emphasize what impact that will have on new client acquisition, increases in margins with faster time to market, and the resulting improvements in customer retention, not to mention the increasing relevance to a “next ten market.”

 Ok, I get it.
 Yes. it can be difficult to quantify such impacts.
 But if you’re brave enough to give it some visibility and cache, define your objectives and how you’ll demonstrate direct business impact, and then position it appropriately with your leadership team, you and your business will be well-served, to say the least.
 Prepare to have them correct your estimates… probably many times — but likely always for the better.
 It really comes down to leveraging technology to gain insight and value out of your IP so you are “creating measurable business value.”
 Maybe even better said: cool IT speeds and feeds!